 Follow up with DIBP when required.

-Our top class system, allow us to track important dates fro you and your case.
+Our top class system, allow us to track important dates for you and your case.
 You may expect to receive information that ensures all parts of your business is aligned for immigration processing, including;

 - Advice on business processes required by the Department of Immigration